 - Green OR Team.
 Partnership with University of Pittsburgh School of Engineering to study OR waste.

-This honor would not be possible without the contributions of our multidisciplinary and dynamic Green Team.
-We also work with many community partners such as Phipps Conservatory, the Pitt Engineering School and Community College of Allegheny County (CCAC), Greater Pittsburgh Community Food Bank, and 412 Food Rescue.
+These honors would not be possible without the contributions of our multidisciplinary and dynamic Green Team.
+We also work with many community partners such as Phipps Conservatory, the Pitt Engineering School, Community College of Allegheny County (CCAC), Greater Pittsburgh Community Food Bank, and 412 Food Rescue.